apache/openwhisk/docs/actions.md

   ```
   ```
   package /whisk.system/util
-   action /whisk.system/util/cat: Concatenate array of strings, and split lines into an array action /whisk.system/util/head: Filter first K array elements and discard rest action /whisk.system/util/date: Get current date and time action /whisk.system/util/sort: Sort array
+   action /whisk.system/util/cat: Concatenate array of strings action /whisk.system/util/head: Filter first K array elements and discard rest action /whisk.system/util/date: Get current date and time action /whisk.system/util/sort: Sort array action /whisk.system/util/split: Splits a string into an array of strings
   ```

-  You will be using the `cat` and `sort` actions in this example.
+  You will be using the `split` and `sort` actions in this example.

 2. Create an action sequence so that the result of one action is passed as an argument to the next action.

   ```
-  $ wsk action create myAction --sequence /whisk.system/util/cat,/whisk.system/util/sort
+  $ wsk action create myAction --sequence /whisk.system/util/split,/whisk.system/util/sort
   ```

   This action sequence converts some lines of text to an array, and sorts the lines.